Levi Ackerman Cosplay

 Build guide

-Levi Ackerman is one of those cosplays that either reads instantly or it does not.
-The cropped tan jacket, the green hooded cape, the ODM harness crossing your chest.
-Get those right and people yell "Survey Corps!" from across the hall.
-Here's the surprise: the jacket is not the hard part.
+Here is the surprise: the jacket is not the hard part.
 The cape is not either.
 The harness is.
 I built two Levi versions and I messed up the strap layout the first time badly enough that I had to buy new faux leather and start over.
-Let me save you that headache.

-This build is for intermediate cosplayers who can sew garments and are not afraid of a rivet setter.
+This is for intermediate cosplayers who can sew garments and are not afraid of a rivet setter.
 If you have made pants and a lined jacket before, you have the sewing skills.
 The new skill is strapwork: cutting faux leather, attaching metal buckles, setting rivets, and fitting a multi-point harness to your body.
 Give yourself 6 weeks with one full weekend for the harness alone.
-Budget $120 to $350.
-Most people land around $200 and get a solid con-ready result.

 Finish with the wig.
 Levi's undercut is close on the sides and swept back on top.
 Take a short black wig from EpicCosplay or Five Wits and thin the sides with a razor comb.
 Use a matte pomade, not a wet-look gel.
 Keep the top flat, not spiked.
 Nobody recognizes a Levi with a shiny helmet head.

-Levi is a con staple for good reason.
-Sharp silhouette, instant character recognition, and a harness that starts conversations on any photo line.
+Budget $120 to $350.
+Most people land around $200 and get a solid con-ready result.
 Take your time on the strap layout, fit over the jacket before cutting, and keep the wig matte.
-Happy crafting!

 Components